 Tea has not been shown to reduce cancer risk.

-Vitamin D may have some benefit in reducing the risk of prostate cancer.
+Vitamin D may have some benefit in reducing the risk of prostate cancer and colorectal cancer.

 Vitamin E supplements do not appear to protect against cancer and may increase the risk of prostate cancer.